FAQ - Sustainability

 Yes, all Stanley/Stella products are certified.
 The type of certification depends on the fabric composition of the product.
 Here are the main certifications you'll find in our collection:

-- Global Organic Textile Standard (GOTS): This standard applies to products with at least 70% organic content.
-Products like our sweatshirts that are 85% organic cotton have the standard GOTS label, while products like our t-shirts and polos that are made with 100% organic cotton have the GOTS label grade 'Organic' – to have the GOTS ‘Organic’ label, a product must contain at least 95% organic content.
+- Global Organic Textile Standard (GOTS) by Control Union CU 819434: This standard applies to products with at least 80% organic content.
+Products like our sweatshirts that are 85% organic cotton have the standard GOTS by Control Union CU 819434 label, while products like our t-shirts and polos that are made with 100% organic cotton have the GOTS by Control Union CU 819434 label grade 'Organic' – to have the GOTS by Control Union CU 819434 'Organic' label, a product must contain at least 95% organic content.

-- PETA: SStanley/Stella is a PETA-Approved Vegan company, as we use no animal-derived components in our production.
+- PETA : Stanley/Stella is a PETA-Approved Vegan company, as we use no animal-derived components in our production.
 All our products are PETA-certified.

 What is the GOTS standard?

-The Global Organic Textile Standard (GOTS) is recognised as the world’s leading textile processing standard for organic fibres, and includes ecological and social criteria.
-GOTS certification provides assurance that cotton is grown organically, i.e. without GMOs or any substances that could harm the environment or the health of farmers or factory workers.
-It ensures traceability throughout the supply chain, from ginning (separation of cotton fibres from the seeds) all the way to the final customer, and transaction certificates are issued at every stage.
-The cultivation of organic fibres is not covered by GOTS, but is certified by local authorities.
-We source our organic cotton in India, where organic farming is certified by the National Programme for Organic Production (NPOP), and in Turkey, where organic farming is certified by the Turkish Ministry of Food, Agriculture and Livestock (MoFAL).
+The Global Organic Textile Standard (GOTS) by Control Union CU 819434 is recognised as the world's leading textile processing standard for organic fibres, and includes environmental and social criteria.
+GOTS by Control Union CU 819434 certification provides assurance that cotton is grown organically, i.e. without GMOs or any substances that could harm the environment or the health of farmers or factory workers.
+It ensures traceability throughout the supply chain, from ginning (separation of cotton fibres from the seeds) all the way to the final customer, and transaction certificates are issued at every stage of the chain of custody.
+We source our organic cotton in India, where organic farming is certified by the National Programme for Organic Production (NPOP), in Turkey, where organic farming is certified by the Turkish Ministry of Food, Agriculture and Livestock (MoFAL), and in Tanzania, where our sourced cotton is certified by the National Organic Program (NOP).

 Is GOTS certification a 100% guarantee?
 How does Stanley Stella go beyond certifications to ensure cotton is organic?

 Certification cannot offer guarantees, but it provides a strong tool for verifying organic content and ensuring traceability throughout the supply chain.
 However, we know that GMO contamination can still happen, which is why we take additional steps to ensure the cotton we use is 100% organic.
 Firstly, we work with a limited number of suppliers so we can develop long-term relationships built on mutual trust.
-We have also diversified our cotton sourcing to minimise any risk of issues in one specific country, and we work with a cotton specialist in India to improve our local understanding and help us select reliable organic cotton producers.
-Lastly, since 2021, we have been conducting ISO-certified testing of random samples through independent labs in Europe.
+We have also diversified our cotton sourcing to minimise any risk of issues in one specific country, and we work with cotton specialists in India and in Turkey to improve our local understanding and help us select reliable organic cotton producers.
+Lastly, since 2021, we have been conducting ISO IWA 32:2019 certified testing of random samples of lint cotton or yarn through independent labs in Europe.
 This allows us to discuss with our suppliers when traces of GMO or chemicals are found and to work on continuous improvement of the organic integrity of the cotton.

 How can you guarantee that your products contain no harmful chemicals?

-All our products have GOTS certification, which, as well as ensuring the traceability of organic cotton, places specific restrictions on the use of harmful chemicals.
-Our products are also certified by OEKO-TEX, which guarantees that no harmful substances are used during the production process (including dyeing and finishing) and that the limit of restricted substances has been respected.
+All our organic cotton products have GOTS by Control Union CU 819434 certification, which, as well as ensuring the traceability of organic cotton, places specific restrictions on the use of harmful chemicals.
+Our products are also certified to OEKO-TEX Standard 100, which guarantees that no harmful substances are used during the production process (including dyeing and finishing) and that the limit of restricted substances has been respected.

 Where does Stanley/Stella source its organic cotton?